DPlayer234/lovedebugger/README.md

 -- (by which I mean, new definitions, accessing unused variables etc.).
 -- 'writeto' is the file path (within the Löve save directory) to write the output to.
 -- Defaults to '_G (log).txt'.

+debugger.addUpdate(func, priority)
+-- Adds a function to be called every frame.
+The function is passed dt (if dt is passed -- to debugger.update).
 ```

 There's also a few constants that you may modify as well as their defaults: